-On January 28, 2020, Gas Utility filed a request with the PAPUC to increase its annual base distribution operating revenues by \$75 annually.
-On October 8, 2020, the PAPUC issued a final Order approving a settlement that permits Gas Utility to increase its annual base distribution rates by \$20, through a phased approach, with \$10 beginning January 1, 2021 and an additional \$10 beginning July 1, 2021.
-Additionally, Gas Utility is authorized to implement a DSIC once Gas Utility total property, plant and equipment less accumulated depreciation reaches \$2,875, with this threshold being unchanged from Gas Utility's 2019 base rate case.
-The PAPUC's final Order also includes enhanced COVID-19 customer assistance measures, including the establishment of an Emergency Relief Program for a defined set of payment troubled customers ("ERP").
-Additionally, the PAPUC's final Order permits Gas Utility to establish a regulatory asset for certain incremental expenses attributable to the ongoing COVID-19 pandemic, most notably expenses related to the ERP and uncollectible accounts expense, through the effective date of rates in the next Gas Utility base rate case, to be recovered and amortized over a 10-year period.
-In accordance with the terms of the PAPUC's final Order, Gas Utility is not permitted to file a rate case prior to January 1, 2022.
+On January 28, 2020, PA Gas Utility filed a request with the PAPUC to increase its annual base distribution operating revenues by \$75 annually.
+On October 8, 2020, the PAPUC issued a final Order approving a settlement that permitted PA Gas Utility to increase its annual base distribution rates by \$20, through a phased approach, with \$10 beginning January 1, 2021 and an additional \$10 beginning July 1, 2021.
+Additionally, PA Gas Utility was authorized to implement a DSIC once PA Gas Utility total property, plant and equipment less accumulated depreciation reached \$2,875.
+This threshold was achieved in December 2020, and PA Gas Utility implemented a DSIC effective April 1, 2021.
+The PAPUC's final Order also included enhanced COVID-19 customer assistance measures, including the establishment of an Emergency Relief Program for a defined set of payment troubled customers ("ERP").
+Additionally, the PAPUC's final order permitted PA Gas Utility to establish a regulatory asset for certain incremental expenses attributable to the ongoing COVID-19 pandemic, most notably expenses related to the ERP and uncollectible accounts expense, through the effective date of rates in the next PA Gas Utility base rate case, to be recovered and amortized over a 10-year period.
+In accordance with the terms of the Joint Petition, PA Gas Utility was not permitted to file a rate case prior to January 1, 2022.